-Firms in sectors such as energy, construction, the financial services, IT and media and manufacturing offer opportunities to those who are keen to work in compliance, planning or project and advisory work.
+Firms in sectors such as energy, construction, the financial services, IT, media and manufacturing offer opportunities to those who are keen to work in compliance, planning or project and advisory work.

 Self-employment is an option for suitably qualified and experienced tax advisers.
 They usually provide a combination of tax, accountancy and financial services.

 Look for job vacancies at:

 Graduates working as tax trainees for an accountancy firm will spend time gaining experience of the business and working with a range of clients.
-This may be as part of a corporate tax team within the 'Big Four' accountancy firms (Deloitte, EY, KPMG and PricewaterhouseCoopers), a top 20 accountancy practice, or a large independent firm.
+This may be as part of a corporate tax team within the 'Big Four' accountancy firms (Deloitte, EY, KPMG and PwC), a top 20 accountancy practice, or a large independent firm.
 You are likely to gain experience completing tax returns, assisting with tax compliance regulations and undergoing research and compiling reports.

 In order to become a member of the CIOT and to describe yourself as a chartered tax adviser using the designatory letters CTA, you'll need three years of relevant professional experience.

 It's vital for tax advisers to keep up to date with changes in tax legislation.
 Members of the CIOT and ATT must undertake continuing professional development (CPD) on an annual basis.

 Career progression depends on gaining professional qualifications, your ability and a willingness to work hard.

 A sound basis in UK taxation and a solid foundation from which to build your future career can be gained through ATT qualifications.

-Qualification as a chartered tax adviser (CTA) with The Chartered Institute of Taxation (CIOT) is seen as the gold standard among tax professionals, both technically and in terms of ethical and professional standards.
+Qualification as a chartered tax adviser with CIOT is seen as the gold standard among tax professionals, both technically and in terms of ethical and professional standards.